History of East Africa: Habr Yunis Sultanate

 The Habr Yunis Sultanate was a Somali kingdom that ruled parts of the Horn of Africa during the 18th century CE.
 It spanned the territories of the Habr Yunis clan which is part of the wider Isaaq in modern day Somaliland and Ethiopia.
 The sultanate was governed by the Rer Ainanshe branch of the Habr Yunis clan.

 Kingdom of Gomma

-Hassen explains the tradition around Nur Husain as reflecting the fact that "Gomma was the first state in the Gibe region where Islam became the religion of the whole people."
+Mohammed Hassen explains the tradition around Nur Husain as reflecting the fact that "Gomma was the first state in the Gibe region where Islam became the religion of the whole people."
 Trimingham states that Gomma was the first of the Gibe kingdoms to convert to Islam, quoting Major G.W.
 Harris as writing that by 1841 CE "in Goma the Moslem faith is universal."

 Tooro Kingdom

 The Tooro Kingdom evolved out of a breakaway segment of Bunyoro some period before the 19th century CE.
 It was founded in 1830 CE when Omukama Kaboyo Olimi I, the eldest son of Omukama of Bunyoro Nyamutukura Kyebambe III of Bunyoro, seceded and established his own independent kingdom.